-Outside areas and boundaries Repair category 2 Notes Boundary and garden walls and fences should be regularly checked and maintained as necessary, with eroded and spalling stonework noted along with some misaligned sections of walling.
-External ground levels were noted to be slightly high in places, particularly to the rear of the property, and some areas would benefit from better landscaping.
+Outside areas and boundaries Repair category 2 Notes Boundary and garden walls and fences should be regularly checked and maintained as necessary, with cracked stone walling noted along with slightly loose sections of fencing.
+Some uneven paving was noted and external ground levels were noted to be slightly high in places in relation to internal floors.
 Mature trees/vegetation within the grounds of the property will require ongoing professional maintenance by an experienced contractor.
-The access road including the bridge will require ongoing upgrading.